apache/nuttx-apps/graphics/twm4nx/README.txt

        set half of the display width which is okay for the display I am using, but it really needs to set a width that is appropriate for the number of columns and the size of a generic name string.
+    8. There are a few color artifacts in the toolbar of the CONTEMPORARY theme.
+These look like boards are being drawn around the toolbar widgets (even though the are configured to be borderless).